KiKi0016/State-of-Health-Estimation-of-Electric-Vehicle-Batteries-Using-DeTransformer/README.md

 This dataset was specifically curated to investigate the aging process of lithium-ion batteries under different fast charging conditions.

-The dataset folder provides calculation codes for calculating SOH based on battery SOC.
+The dataset folder provides related codes for calculating SOH based on battery SOC.

 # Experiment